1871fotc/fotc/docs/walks/federation-trail.md

 Rutledge was born in New South Wales and came to Queensland as a Wesleyan Minister.
 From 1878 to 1893 and 1899 to 1904 he was a member of the Legislative Assembly.
 He served five years as Queensland’s Attorney General from 1883.
 Rutledge was admitted as a barrister in 1878 and became a QC in 1899 and later a district court judge.
 He was also the chairman of the Land Appeal Court.
 He was knighted in 1902.
 At the convention he was a member of the Judiciary Committee.
 He was a supporter of Griffith and the liberal franchise.
 Rutledge was also a strong supporter of the federation of the colonies and an opponent of the Northern Separatist movement.

-### Directions:
+???
+Example "Directions"

     Map Number 1

     Continue up the hill until you reach the Uhl family monument.
 Turn right and follow the path until you reach a wide path sloping from the top.
 Turn left and walk directly towards the Blackall Monument.
 Here you will find a place to rest.

 ## The Federation Pavilion

 The Commonwealth of Australia was inaugurated under a pavilion erected for the occasion in Sydney’s Centennial Park.
 Our pavilion, designed by Brisbane architect Ian Sinnamon, honours the Queensland delegates to the 1891 National Australasian Convention who are interred nearby.
 It was funded by the Federation Community Projects Program and construction was arranged by the Brisbane City Council Cemeteries Division.

-### Directions:
+???
+Example "Directions"

 Map Number 2